Locust Girl: A Lovesong: Synopsis

 In a post-apocalyptic world the stars have gone out.
-When her village in the desert is bombed, Amadea is buried alive, only to be resurected some ten years later with a locust attached to her forehead.
+When her village in the desert is bombed, Amadea is buried alive, only to be resurrected some ten years later with a locust attached to her forehead.

 Critical reception

 Writing in The Sydney Morning Herald, Lucy Sussex noted that Bobis is "one of those interesting and rare writers who mix the fantastical with the political."
-She also states that this is a fantasy novel, not of the Tolkein variety but one of Bobis's own making.
+She also states that this is a fantasy novel, not of the Tolkien variety but one of Bobis's own making.
 "Bobis provides the reader with a quest, a coming-of-age story, but overwhelmingly a political allegory.
 It is our world presented here, curiously refracted to present something akin to the film Fantastic Planet."

 Emily Yu Zong found the novel to be an interesting mix in her review for: "Combining elements of the uncanny, the fable, the post-apocalyptic, and popular fiction, this novel's genre is hybrid.
 As Bobis blurs the boundaries between a utopian and a dystopian society, she touches on the social malaise, cultural discomfort, and ecological concerns of our globalised times."